Lovely colours from these iridescent ammolite rings made with sterling silver, it’s all about the stones and look at these!

 Another one on my current popular list of crystals is velvert sheen obsidian, you have to catch it in the light for the ‘stone’ to reveal it’s true beauty, different colours and swirls.
 Notice the setting less random with a satin finish.
 This is a natural volcanic glass, each one unique.

-Another obsidian here with more subtle setting.
+Another obsidian here with more subtle setting, well sort of!

 So do you like them, or should I retreat to the workshop and meditate for more inspiration?